Porting Cobalt 27 to your Platform with Starboard 18

-This document provides step-by-step instructions for porting Cobalt to run on your platform.
-To do so, you'll use Starboard, which is Cobalt's porting layer and OS abstraction.
-Starboard encapsulates only the platform-specific functionality that Cobalt uses.
+This document provides step-by-step instructions for porting Cobalt 27 to your platform.
+You will use Starboard 18, Cobalt's porting layer and OS abstraction, to do this.
+Starboard encapsulates only the platform-specific functionality that Cobalt requires.

-To complete a port, you need to add code to the Cobalt source tree.
-We recognize that many porters will not want to actually share details of their Starboard implementation with external users.
-These porters likely have their own source control and will fork Cobalt into their software configuration management (SCM) tools.
-These instructions take that use case into account and explain how to add your port in a way that will not conflict with future Cobalt source code changes.
+To complete a port, you must add code to the Cobalt source tree.
+Because many porters prefer not to share details of their Starboard implementation, these instructions explain how to add your port without conflicting with future Cobalt updates.

 Prerequisites